relf/slsqp/README.md

 ## slsqp 0.1.x

-Rust wrapper for SLSQP optimizer (SLSQP stands for ). slsqp Rust code was generated from NLopt 2.7.1 slsqp C code thanks to c2rust trabspiler then manually edited to make it work.
+Rust wrapper for SLSQP optimizer (SLSQP stands for ). slsqp Rust code was generated from NLopt 2.7.1 slsqp C code thanks to [c2rust](https://github.com/immunant/c2rust) transpiler then manually edited to make it work.